Mobile Internet Options for RVing – Resource Center

 - What’s the best mobile internet? - We directly compare campground WiFi, Verizon, AT&T and T-Mobile at the same location.

-- The Millenicom Verizon Hotspot Plan Survival Guide - The core of our mobile connectivity is this plan from reseller Millenicom.
+- The Millenicom Verizon Hotspot Plan Survival Guide - (updated April 2014 for the recent changes) The core of our mobile connectivity is this plan from reseller Millenicom.
 We love it, and this guide goes over everything you need to know about it.
-(Here’s a link to ALL of our individual articles about Millenicom)
+For ALL of our individual articles about Millenicom.

 - Full review of the Pantech MHS291L (the device shipping from Millenicom as of January 2014)